Low responses to mRNA COVID-19 vaccines in those older than 80 vs <60 years and in recipients of solid organ transplants

 - Boyarsky BJ et al. Antibody response to 2-dose SARS-CoV-2 mRNA vaccine series in solid organ transplant recipients.
 JAMA. doi:10.1001/jama.2021.7489.
 (5 May 2021).

-Note: this article was amended, including the title, to include the JAMA report on 5 May 2021.
+Note: this article was amended on 5 May to include the JAMA report on 5 May 2021 and on 11 May to add the postscript on French guidelines.